 Water spots on film are a nightmare – there is no easy way to get rid of them once they are dry, and you can’t be sure you have non till the film is dry.
-You can use washing agents and distilled water, but to remove the actual water from the film it gets tricky.
-When you use air the blow the water off you might blow dust onto the film, and when you use a Film Squeegee you might scratch your film.
-Instead, I went for the salad spinner.
+Using washing agents and distilled water helps, but to remove the actual water from the film is a bit tricky.
+When you use compressed air you might blow dust onto the film, and when you use a film squeegee you might scratch your film.
+Instead, try the salad spinner.

-This uses centrifugal force to push the water out, and since there is very little air in the spinner, the risk of getting dusk on your film is much smaller.
-The film is still inside the protective reel (I never had any issues with film getting out of the reel).
-A few seconds of turning the crank is usually enough to reduce most of the water from the film, what’s is left is just tiny droplets that dry quickly.
+This uses centrifugal force to push the water out, and since there is very little air in the spinner and it has a lid on most of the time, there is less of a risk of attracting some dust on the film.
+The film stays on the protective reel to avoid accidental contact and I never had any issues with film getting out of the reel.
+A few seconds of turning the crank is enough to reduce most of the water from the film to some tiny droplets that dry very quickly with no spots.

 How to make one

 A film spanner can be build with very little materials.
 I got my spinner from a local supermarket for about 4€.
 You need something to hold the reels – two 120 film cores work great –, some duct tape and tools to shape the 120 film cores.

 Remove the end caps on one side of both cores, and then smoothen the ends a bit.
 The spools should have no sharp corners or loose material at the end.

 Those two are ready to go.